New Zealand House of Representatives: Procedure

 The House of Representatives usually sits Tuesday to Thursday when in session.
-The House meets in the debating chamber located inside Parliament House, Wellington.
+It meets in the debating chamber inside Parliament House, Wellington.
 The layout is similar to the design of the chamber of the British House of Commons.
 The seats and desks are arranged in rows in a horseshoe pattern.
 The speaker of the House sits in a raised chair at the open end of the horseshoe, giving them a clear view of proceedings.
-In front of the chair is a table, on which rests a mace.
-MPs cannot lawfully meet without the mace, a formal symbol of the authority of the House, being present in the chamber.
-(The current mace has been used since 7 October 1909, and is a replica of the one in the British House of Commons.)
+In front of the chair is a table, on which rests a mace, a formal symbol of the authority of the House.
+MPs cannot lawfully meet without the mace being in the chamber.
+The current mace has been used since 7 October 1909, and is a replica of the one in the British House of Commons.